Integrity and

 say.
 If you lie about trivial things the important things that you say won’t be

-Don't try to affect how you think someone
+trusted.
+Don't try to affect how you think someone might respond to an idea

-might respond to an idea that you want to express because you might obscure the
+that you want to express because you might obscure the idea or misrepresent it.

 Don’t